Ur-codes/ESEIA-VIRTUALISATION/README.md

 # ESEIA-VIRTUALISATION
 # HumansBestFriend app?
 CATs or DOGs ?

-A simple distributed application running across multiple Docker containers.
+A simple distributed application running across multiple Docker containers only for linux OS on this version.

 ## Requirement